BOBOIBOY765/weather-app/README.md

 This will create an "Out" folder containing the files for the program.

 # Gallery
-Sprites were created using Asperite
+Sprites were modelled using Asperite
 <p align="center">
   <img src="assets/gallery/tree-draft.png" width="24%">
   <img src="assets/gallery/sun-draft.png" width="24%">